 “A computer’s power is not with natural language; it’s with math.
 A human is better at talking to people.”

 I can’t agree more.

-Basic personalization can deliver a different message based on sex or age but Big Data can go bigger than that.
+Basic personalization can deliver a different message based on sex or age, but Big Data can go bigger than that.
 Different demographics react differently to different messaging and content.

 That’s what personalization is aiming to do - to know you so well that you feel they are speaking directly to you.

 When you come back to read the NYT, you notice ads for red sweaters in the middle of articles.
-You go to another site and ads for red sweaters and Myers rum show up.
-Based on your previous browsing, you have been remarketed across the web with ads for Myers rum and red sweaters.
+You go to another site, and ads for red sweaters and Myers Rum appear.
+Based on your previous browsing, you have been remarketed across the web with ads for Myers Rum and red sweaters.

 Some would say this was personalized content.

 Now, if you were in a store and they remarketed you with everything you picked up to look at, it might be like having a sidekick running around you screaming, “RED SWEATERS!
 RUM!
 CINNAMON!
 HOLIDAY RECIPES!”

 No human in a store would ever do that.
 And on the web, it’s just plain annoying.
 Sadly these are the retail consumer trends in the online space right now.